 Hypermobility joint syndrome (HJS) means your joints are “looser” than normal.
-It’s a common joint or muscle problem in children and young adults.
+It’s typically referred to as being double jointed.
+It is a common joint or muscle problem in children and young adults.

 Formerly known as benign hypermobility joint syndrome (BHJS), the condition can cause pain or discomfort after exercise.
 It’s usually not part of any disease.